KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 ![](figures/specular-color.png)
 ![](figures/specular-color-2.png)

-The specular color factor is allowed to be set to color values greater than [1, 1, 1].
+The specular color factor is allowed to be set to values greater than [1, 1, 1].
 Thus, the reflection amount can go beyond what is determined by the index of refraction (IOR).
-To still ensure energy conservation, the product of specular color and f0 reflectance from IOR is clamped.
-Please refer to [Implementation](#Implementation) for detailed instructions on where to place the clamping operation.
+To still ensure energy conservation, the product of specular color factor, specular color texture, and f0 reflectance from IOR is clamped to 1.
+Please refer to [Implementation](#Implementation) for an example on where to place the clamping operation.

 ## Implementation